seirl/thesis/plan.md

 - Neo4J/AIGraph don't scale to our size
     - cite constraints

-## NetworkX
+## GraphFrames

-- Graph queries with NetworkX
+- Graph queries with GraphFrames
 - Extremely expensive
 - Pretty slow (especially if you multiply by the number of machines)
 - Requires implementation of parallel graph algorithms